 In the 1960’s, a group of people looking for freedom and free love happened upon Terlingua to settle.
 Because it’s located near Big Bend National Park, the once-was ghost town reincarnated itself drawing in visitors and new life.

 Only a few years later, did Terlinguans come up with a way to put this eclectic town back on the map.
-In 1967, a few locals put together their first annual Chili Cookoff which later deemed Terlingua as the “Chili Capitol of the World” by the Chili Appreciation Society.

 Today, a little over 100 people inhabit the eleven square mile small town.
 Living amongst the ruins mixed in with a sprinkle of small art galleries, trading company, hotel and eclectic outdoor exhibits, the humble residents of Terlingua stand tall and proud.